bartificer/programming-by-stealth/docs/pbs26.md

 };
 ```

 With that groundwork laid, let’s write the constructor for our world clock prototype.
 Because our API transforms HTML `span` elements into clocks, the first argument to the constructor must be a jQuery object representing a single `span` element.
 Clocks also need a timezone, but we can be a little more flexible there.
-We should allow the timezone to be specified as a second argument to the constructor, but, we should also allow the timezone to be directly specified within the HTML of the `<span>` tag using the data attribute `data-timezone`.
+We should allow the timezone to be specified as a second argument to the constructor, but we should also allow the timezone to be directly specified within the HTML of the `<span>` tag using the data attribute `data-timezone`.
 Finally, we can have a default timezone if none is provided by either of the possible mechanisms – I’ve chosen London, because that’s where Greenwich is.
 Because there are multiple possible sources of the timezone information, we need to decide on their order of importance.
 I’ve chosen to give the constructor the highest precedence, then the data attribute, and then the default.

 Here’s the code for the constructor for the `pbs.WorldClock` prototype: